Event Recap: How Private Equity CFOs Are Approaching Digital Transformation

 Challenges Private Equity CFOs Face in Their Digitalization Journeys

-While many CFOs shared excitement about the possibilities digital transformation can unlock, they also shared the challenges they’ve encountered in their technology implementation efforts:
+While many CFOs expressed excitement about the possibilities digital transformation can unlock, they also shared the challenges they’ve encountered in their technology implementation efforts:

 Interoperability